dkv204p/c-programming/README.md

 ### DSA

-The `Data Structures and Algorithms (DSA)` folder is a collection of diverse C programming examples covering a range of topics.
-Use these examples to practice and reinforce your understanding of C programming concepts.
+The `Data Structures and Algorithms (DSA)` directory organizes C programming examples based on various Data Structures and Algorithms (DSA) concepts.
+Each subfolder corresponds to a specific DSA topic, making it easier to locate and learn from relevant examples.
+Use these programs to practice and reinforce your understanding of C programming in the context of different DSA concepts.

 ## How to Use